-Claudia Stella Valeria Geremia holds a PhD in Early Modern History.
-She is a postdoctoral researcher at Tel Aviv University, specializing in the African diaspora in the Middle Atlantic archipelagos (Canary Islands, Cape Verde, Azores, Madeira).
-Her research primarily centres around the study of objects used in ritual practices by enslaved women.
+Claudia Stella Valeria Geremia holds a PhD in Early Modern History, specializing in the African diaspora in the Middle Atlantic archipelagos (Canary Islands, Cape Verde, Azores, Madeira).
+Her research primarily centers around the study of objects used in ritual practices by enslaved women.